 Using an umbrella company costs more than just a weekly margin.
 You need to understand what each deduction is and why it exists.
-This guide covers every cost on a typical umbrella payslip in 2026-27.
+This guide breaks down every cost on a typical umbrella payslip in 2026-27.

 New to umbrella companies?
 Start with our guide to understanding umbrella companies.